A universal machine learning model for the electronic density of states: Methods

 The popular low-rank adaption (LoRA) method \cite{LoRA} was employed to fine-tune the pre-trained PET-MAD-DOS models for specific applications.
 LoRA was selected for its efficiency and ability to reduce the impacts of \textit{catastrophic forgetting}, which refers to a fine tuned model losing its predictive capabilities on its base dataset.
 Instead of fine tuning all the model weights as in conventional fine-tuning, LoRA instead trains an additional set of parameters while leaving the original model weights untouched.
 These parameters are comprised of two low-rank matrices which are added to each attention block of the model, scaled by a regularization factor that controls the influence of the matrices on the model's weights.
 Through tuning the rank of the matrices and the regularization factor, a model can be fine tuned to achieve better performance in specific applications without compromising the generalizability of the model.
 In this work, we use the same LoRA parameters as PET-MAD, namely a rank of 8 and the regularization factor set to 0.5.

-LoRA-fine-tuned models retain varying degree of accuracy (see the Section S8 of the Supplementary Information for details) on the generic structures from the MAD dataset, while providing performance comparable to that of a bespoke model, even in the low data regime for certain systems.
+LoRA-fine-tuned models retain varying degree of accuracy (see the Table III of the Supplementary Information for details) on the generic structures from the MAD dataset, while providing performance comparable to that of a bespoke model, even in the low data regime for certain systems.
 Hence, we recommend the use of LoRA when fine-tuning PET-MAD-DOS for a specific application.